NaNcmyk/Little-Lemon/README.md

   + I have since updated to **Node v.18.16.0**.
 You may have to do the same if want to run the files locally.
 Otherwise, running the `npm start` command will throw an "incompatibility" error.

 **ISSUE #2**
 + Note to Self: Please check image file sizes before deployment! 😡🤬.
-8.5MB-20.1MB 😲 are NOT an optimal file sizes 😭
+8.5MB-20.1MB 😲 are NOT optimal file sizes 😭
 + Not surprisingly, after deploying the app with Vercel 🥳🎉--oh, the fun continues!--I noticed a lag in image rendering on the homepage, which was not an issue when running the app locally... 🤔
 + Thanks to a little Photoshop magic, all of the previously 1MB+ images are now scaled down significantly.
 + This might be overkill for such a small app, but I added the `loading="lazy"` attribute to the `<img>` elements of the *Specials*, *Testimonials*, and *Footer* components (namely, the below-the-fold content that does not need to be loaded until the user scrolls the page).
   + *About* component - The images for this component weren't lazy loaded because I created a separate route for it (even though it's just a subsection of the *Homepage*).
-When it is a standalone page outside of the *Homepage* component, all of its content, including its images, are critical for page rendering, so their loading shouldn't be delayed.
+When it is a standalone page outside of the *Homepage* component, all of its content, including its images, are critical for page rendering, so image loading shouldn't be delayed.

 ---